-STATE OF WASHINGTON)) ss.
-County of )
+STATE OF WASHINGTON)

-I certify that I know or have satisfactory evidence that
+County of) SS.

-signed this document; on oath stated that he/she was authorized to sign the document and acknowledged it as the agent or representative of the named surety company which is authorized to do business in the State of Washington, for the uses and purposes therein mentioned.
+I certify that I know or havesign satisfactory evidence thatned this document; on oath stated that he/she was

-DATED:
+nd acknowledged it as the agent or representative of the uthorized to do business in the State of Washington, for ntioned.

-Signature of Notary Public
+DATED: Signature of Notary Public

 My appointment expires